patricklam/plam.new-webpage/content/top/nz-places.md

 Wild and wet.
 Fortunately I haven't really been rained on.
 Really no one lives here.
 Contains the less-accessible Southern Alps.
 Enjoyed my trip to Charleston and over the Alps to Punakaiki.
 Lots of nature and terrain.
-Will report back after Paparoa.
+Paparoa's great.
+Glacier Country has worthy views even if one isn't a fan of taking helicopters onto glaciers (I prefer to walk onto them).

 ### Canterbury